ersJava/inspire-learn-magic/README.md

 ## Project Details

-Quote of the Day, an application that provides a motivational quote from inspirational figures by random.
+Quote of the Day, an application that randomly provides a motivational quote from inspirational figures.

-Code Word of the Day, a learning application that produces a coding acronym with it's definition by random.
+Code Word of the Day, a learning application that produces a coding acronym with it's definition randomly.

 Magic 8-Ball, a fortune-telling/advice seeking game, where the user asks a yes-or-no question and receives an answer in the form of a HttpStatus code response.